 Cloud-hosted phone systems are used by thousands of call centers around the world and continue to grow in popularity.
 As these systems operate via the internet and a computer or data based system, disruptions and downtimes have been known to transpire.
 However, there are still many call centers that have little to no process or plan in place should a disruption or major disaster occur.
-In this guide, you’ll learn how to compile, document and complete a call center disaster recovery plan.
+As a provider of the most effective, yet affordable, cloud call center software anywhere, we are all about having a disaster-recovery plan for your call center.

 Create a Call Center Disaster Recovery Plan